 The changing exhibitions present mainly contemporary art.
 The former atelier of Eero Nelimarkka is located at the basement.
 The adjoining halls are designed to exhibit drawings and prints.
 Other Museum amenities include Café de Nelimarkka (open in the summer and for groups in the winter) and Museum Shop Neljän markan putiikki.
 Both are located at the museum building.
 Villa Nelimarkka, the former atelier and summer house of Eero Nelimarkka, is located 500 meters from the museum.
 The Nelimarkka Residence operates in the building.
 Restored in 2013, Villa Nelimarkka also functions as an exhibition space and event venue.
 The Museum also administers Villa Väinölä, a building by architect Alvar Aalto at the town centre.

 Alaviitalan piha (1922), öljy pellavakankaalle 79,5 x 114 cm

 Talo Ranskassa (1920), öljy pahville, 47 x 62 cm

 Maisema Seinäjoelta (1962), öljy kankaalle, 149,5 x 230,5 cm

-The Nelimarkka Residency carries out Eero Nelimarkka’s long-term dream of establishing an art school.
+The Nelimarkka Residency carries out Eero Nelimarkka’s long-term dream of having fine art also in the countryside.
 The residency is located in a rural setting, four kilometres from the small Alajärvi Centre, close to a lake and natural surroundings.
 Circa 10 artists live and work at the residency annually.

-Nelimarkka Residency is looking for artists on all fields of visual arts.Dead lines for 2018 residencies:
+Nelimarkka Residency is looking for artists on all fields of visual arts.Deadlines for 2020-2021 residencies:

 A residency includes the use of a studio, common areas, and a private bedroom.
 The Villa can accommodate two artist at a time.